DONATIONS OF REAL PROPERTY

 by Mary Stark-Hood, JD, CFP

 The charitable gifting of real estate can provide financial benefits to all parties involved: the donor; the recipient charitable organization; and the professionals involved in handling the transaction.
-This occurred recently when Richard Juge, CCIM, SIOR, learned of the potential tax deduction that he could obtain by donating real estate he owned in Haynesville, La., to the CCIM Foundation.
+This occurred recently when Richard Juge, CCIM, SIOR, learned of the potential tax deduction that he could obtain by donating real estate he owned in Haynesville, La., to The CCIM Institute Foundation.

 “I owned a vacant property that had been on the market for some time,” says Juge, chief executive officer for RE/MAX Commercial Brokers in Metairie, La., in the New Orleans metro area.
 “Instead of keeping it on the market, I decided to donate it for a tax deduction.
-I contacted the CCIM Foundation to determine its interest.”
+I contacted The CCIM Institute Foundation to determine its interest.”

 The process begins with a signed letter of intent from the donor, stating a willingness to give property to the Foundation.
 Then a real estate broker’s opinion of property value is obtained, and a real estate questionnaire is completed.
 Questions asked include the type of property; whether it has a mortgage or if there are liens and encumbrances on it; whether there are leases; and questions about environmental issues.